ivangfr/spring-data-jpa-r2dbc-mysql-stream-million-records/README.md

 ## Shutdown

 - To stop `streamer-data-jpa` and `streamer-data-r2dbc`, go to the terminals were they are running and press `Ctrl+C`
-- To stop and remove docker-compose containers, network and volumes, go to a terminal and, inside `spring-data-jpa-r2dbc-mysql-stream-million-records` root folder, run the command below
+- To stop and remove docker compose containers, network and volumes, go to a terminal and, inside `spring-data-jpa-r2dbc-mysql-stream-million-records` root folder, run the command below
   ```
   docker compose down -v
   ```